 Using homemade ingredients in order to keep your skin “hydrated” is another delicious myth beauty gurus and online skin experts are feeding you.

 But there is one more thing.

 Have you noticed how nearly every recipe you find be it for how to make your own moisturizer or a homemade face mask for dry skin, inevitably has coconut oil as an ingredient in the mixture?

 Well, I have.

-Coconut oil in the skincare community is considered to be something of a miracle ingredient for all things skin-related.
+Coconut oil in the skincare community is considered a miracle ingredient for all skin-related things.

-This is one ingredient you rarely hear a bad word about and several studies have shown that coconut oil is beneficial for skin’s health.
+This is one ingredient you rarely hear a bad word about and several studies have shown that coconut oil is beneficial for skin health.

 Besides smelling amazing, it also moisturizes, heals, and pretty much lives up to the hype.

 But let’s get to the root of science here.